 - Seasonality information

-The goal is to determine how visitors engage with different elements of a site.
-Once we determine how people actually engage with site content, we can compare that with how we want them to behave (the desired action).
+Once you know how your visitors actually engage with your site content, you can compare that with how you want them to behave (the desired action).

 When you work on a website day in and day out, everything seems normal, intuitive, and easy to navigate.
 It’s hard to see through the eyes of visitors, which is why user testing is so critical.

-For example, the data may lead us to hypothesize that the navigation menu confuses visitors.
-We can then test the original menu against a restructured one to determine whether or not that’s true.
+For example, the data may lead you to hypothesize that the navigation menu confuses visitors.
+You can then test the original menu against a restructured one to determine whether or not that’s true.

 All of this together makes up the optimization process.
 It’s an iterative process of small incremental changes that add up to a more engaging site, tailored to consumer behavior.

 You may love talking about all the detailed specifications of your products, but most people only care about how it will benefit them.

 Unlike brick-and-mortar businesses, people can’t physically touch or examine your products.
 This can create a barrier to purchasing, especially for those who are less likely to purchase online.